Understanding what Pension Wise is and how to use it

 - If you have lost track of any pensions, contact The Pension Tracing Service which is a free government-backed service.

-- An estimate of how much State Pension you may get – get a State Pension statement from GOV.UK or call Tel: 0845 3000 168.
+- An estimate of how much State Pension you might get – get a State Pension statement from GOV.UK or call Tel: 0845 3000 168.

-The Pension Wise appointment will also discuss relevant points such as any medical or health conditions that may affect your life expectancy that may result in you getting a better income in retirement if you buy an annuity, and how any benefits you are currently receiving could be affected by how you take your pension.
+The Pension Wise appointment will also discuss relevant points such as any medical or health conditions that might affect your life expectancy that might result in you getting a better income in retirement if you buy an annuity, and how any benefits you’re currently receiving could be affected by how you take your pension.

 You can find FCA registered financial advisers who specialise in retirement planning in our Retirement adviser directory.